Moduli Space Tilings and Lie-Theoretic Color Factors: Permutation Invariant Color-Dressed CEGM Amplitudes

 In this work, we have constructed color-dressed dlog forms, leading to color-dressed integrands and amplitudes for generalized biadjoint scalar amplitudes, which independently satisfy the $n$ $U(1)$ decoupling relations; however they are not permutation invariant.
 However, one can construct, via the CEGM formula, more general color-dressed amplitudes superpositions of the integrands obtained from the dlog form as in Appendix \ref{sec: CEGM integrand calculation}.

 We discuss the extension of this construction to fully permutation invariant color-dressed generalized biadjoint scalar amplitudes.
-The novel aspect is that for sake of genericity, we replace the usual generators $T^{a_1}$ of the adjoint representation with $(k-1)$-fold tensor products.
+The novel aspect is that for sake of genericity, we replace the usual basis elements $T^{a_1},\ldots, T^{1_n}$ of the adjoint representation with $(k-1)$-fold tensor products.
 We discuss motivation in Remark \ref{rem: motivation color algebra}.

 For each $(k,n)$ with $(2\le k\le n-2)$, denote by $\mathfrak{su}(N)^{\otimes (k-1)}$ the $(k-1)$-fold tensor power $\mathfrak{su}(N)^{\otimes (k-1)} = \mathfrak{su}(N) \otimes \cdots \otimes \mathfrak{su}(N)$ of the adjoint representation of $\mathfrak{su}(N)$.